Carbon Capture and Storage (CCS) Project

 Thailand sees the significance of CCS in the context of Thailand decarbonization.
 The National Committee on Climate Change Policy, at the 1/2022 meeting, approved the establishment of the Greenhouse Gas Reduction Steering Subcommittee which will steer technology applications for the country’s carbon capture, utilization and storage.
 The mission will accelerate Thailand’s actions in mitigating climate impacts through the application of capture, utilization and storage technology in the energy and industry sectors.

 Leveraging its knowledge and experience in geosciences and engineering, PTTEP has initiated Thailand’s first CCS project study in 2021 at Arthit Field, an offshore gas exploration field in the Gulf of Thailand operated by PTTEP.
-The feasibility study, encompassing a preliminary assessment of carbon storage capacity of targeted geological storage formations and corresponding development plan for supporting infrastructure and storage drilling, was completed so as the preliminary front-end engineering and design (Pre-FEED).
-The FEED is underway and PTTEP expects to execute CCS technology at Arthit Field in 2026 which will significantly reduce emissions from its petroleum production process.
+The Front-End Engineering Design (FEED) was completed and PTTEP expects to execute CCS technology at Arthit Field in 2027 which will significantly reduce emissions from its petroleum production process.

 CCS project study is concurrently taking place at Lang Lebah field, in Block SK 410B, a huge gas field in Malaysia discovered by PTTEP.